 Prioritizing Workplace Safety

 Workplace safety is a predominant concern for employers and employees alike.
 Today, thousands of accidents, injuries, and fatalities occur across industries and occupations despite the increasing precautions taken and advanced measures implemented to reduce prevailing hazards in the workplace.
 Many of these materialize because workers are not adequately trained or are unaware of the inherent dangers.
-Some workplaces (example: construction industry, hazardous waste operations, chemical manufacturing, mining, oil refining, etc.) are also more accident-prone due to the nature and type of work being carried out and/or the kinds of materials being used to complete job tasks.
+Some workplaces (example: construction industry, hazardous waste operations, chemical manufacturing, mining, oil refining, etc.) are also more accident-prone due to the nature and type of work being carried out and/or the kinds of materials being used to complete the job tasks.
 Workers employed in such workplaces where exposure to hazards is higher are more at risk than those who work in offices.
-Thus, putting in place rules and regulations to prioritize and implement workplace safety and health across industries is undertaken by the Occupational Safety and Health Administration popularly known as OSHA.
+Thus, putting in place rules and regulations to prioritize and implement workplace safety and health across industries is undertaken by the Occupational Safety and Health Administration popularly called OSHA.
 OSHA sets standards such as HAZWOPER, and monitors industry and employer implementation of safety and health at the workplace.
 OSHA also enables and prioritizes employees’ complaints and reporting regarding employers or workplace incidents as well as suspected lapses in workplace safety and health plans and processes.

-Workplace safety is so important, that over the years, industry associations have begun to dedicate months and days to highlight the importance of safeguarding workers.
-In fact, June has been declared not only the National Safety Month by the National Safety Council but also the Trench Safety Month by the National Utility Contractors Association (NUCA).
+Workplace safety is so important, that over the years, industry associations have begun to dedicate months and days to highlighting the importance of safeguarding workers.
+In fact, June has been declared not only the National Safety Month by the National Safety Council but also Trench Safety Month by the National Utility Contractors Association (NUCA).
 This shows that safety is and always will be a priority across industries and employers.

-How to Prioritize Safety at the Workplace?
+How to Prioritize Safety in the Workplace?

-Ensuring following the OSHA standards and other industry regulations is the first step that any employer should do.
+Ensuring they are following the OSHA standards and other industry regulations is the first step that any employer should do.
 There is also insurance, safety training, and safety systems and processes.
 However, while safety is such a grave concern, it is often considered a boring subject!
 One would think that people would be more enthusiastic to learn more about good health and safety practices as it concerns an individual’s quality and length of life!
 But unfortunately, this has proven not to be the case time and again.
 While awareness has increased in the last decade or more mainly due to new forms of communication and the explosion of social media, there is still more to be done.
 So, while the proverb ‘prevention is better than the cure’ is cited often, there is still more to do before we can see it being wholly embraced and fully practiced!

 Therefore, this conundrum of safety first and always is something that employers and employees will continue to face in the foreseeable future.